Peavey EVH Wolfgang: Peavey EVH Wolfgang & Wolfgang Special (Custom Shop)

 The Peavey EVH Wolfgang Custom Shop operated from January 2002 to December 2004.
 It was run by four highly talented craftsman, each with a different area of specialty.
-The Custom Shop launched with a contest held via Van Halen's official website.
+The Custom Shop launched with a contest held via Van Halen's.
 Twelve unique Wolfgangs were given away throughout 2002—one every month.

 Approximately 285 Custom Shop guitars were produced in Leakesville, of which 92 of these were made to fill specific orders while the rest were built for the "Wolfgang Vault".

 Another 130 specific customer orders were produced in Meridian after mid-2003 as well as another 70 guitars, many of which are not really true Customs as they were using up remaining materials inventory.
 Some guitars where the only upgrade is a rosewood fretboard is technically called a Custom Shop, but most really are not.
 Eddie didn't want the production guitars to have rosewood fretboards so the only way they could produce them like this was to call them Custom Shop guitars.

 Thus, approximately 500 Custom Shop guitars were built from 2002 through 2004, some 220 of them being specific customer orders (Approximately 50 of those were ordered and/or purchased by guitar collector Geoff Knapp.
 These and many more are pictured at his website, Rock'N Roll Weekend).

 Peavey had an area at their website for people to "build" (and order) their own Custom Shop guitars.
 The basic options that anyone could select were; the body wood: top wood; fretboard wood; fretboard inlays; bridge type; hardware color; top color or graphic and matching/standard headstock.

 The body wood options were basswood (standard), alder, ash, mahogany, and even koa or korina which weren't standard options.
 Bridge options were a stop tail bridge or a Floyd Rose Tremolo system in chrome (standard), gold or black.
 The Special models came with the birdseye (not hard rock) maple neck, which was an upgrade from a production special.
-For the fretboard you could select Birdseye (standard), Rosewood or Ebony.
+For the fretboard, one could select Birdseye Maple (standard), Rosewood or Ebony.
 For the inlays they had pearl or black dots (standard), EVH Blocks, Tribal Flames, Skulls or no inlays at all.
 For the top you could select flame maple (standard), quilted maple, koa or none (solid body construction).
 There were about 30 colors to choose from including graphics and a custom graphic option.

+"Custom shop" is meant, as the guitars were customizable, but still mostly using stock parts (clarification by Jim DeCola in a recent facebook post).